 -

-Value must be unique over a thirty-day period of time SESS is a mandatory parameter set by
+Value should be unique over a thirty-day period of time SESS is a mandatory parameter set by

-SIMPLE logger can be configured in your App.config.
-The following logging levels are available in order of decreasing severity: FATAL
+The SIMPLE logger can be configured in your App.config.
+The following logging levels are available in order of decreasing severity: FATAL, ERROR, WARN, INFO, and DEBUG.

-Kount recommends the following steps to integrate a custom logger with the SDK.
+We recommend the following steps to integrate a custom logger with the SDK:

 -